Grand day for the French: Cafe and bistro terraces reopen - WTMJ

 Still, the government has put limits on how much fun can be had.
 Restaurants are can fill only 50% of their outdoor seating areas and put no more than six people at a table.
 Movie theaters can only seat 35% of capacity, while museums must restrict entries to give more space between visitors.

 Starting June 9, the French government plans to extend the curfew until 11 p.m. and to permit indoor dining.
+Also on that date, France will begin to welcome tourists from non-EU destinations provided they have some sort of coronavirus passport or health pass.
 The final phase of the three-stage reopening plan is scheduled for June 30, when the curfew will end and all other restrictions will be lifted, if pandemic conditions allow.

 Macron’s plan to bring France out of the pandemic aren’t just about resuscitating long-closed restaurants, boutiques and museums, but also about preparing his possible campaign for a second term.
 Before next year’s presidential election, Macron is focusing on saving jobs and reviving the pandemic-battered French economy.